 Lots of scrubbing, cleaning, and searching for a laundromat occupied most of the next day.
 Ryan got the hang of things after that.
 He was so eager to learn and to be involved in everything we did, even sitting patiently for two hours on the side of a hill at an outdoor live presentation of "You're a Good Man, Charlie Brown" in Kanab, Utah!

 When we moved to Philadelphia a month later, we took long strolls through the city almost every evening.
 Ryan was our constant companion.
 He was rarely on a leash as he had become so effortlessly bonded with us.

 We made frequent visits to Fairmount Park, a beautiful scenic park that runs along the Schuylkill River.
 There, Amy and I played Frisbee with Ryan chasing each toss, running back and forth between us.
 At one point, an errant throw went in his direction.
-To our utter amazement, he ran for it, leapt up and caught it.
+Ryan ran toward it, leapt up, and to our utter amazement, he caught it.
 We had no idea a dog could do that!
 From then on, catching Frisbees was one of Ryan’s favorite activities, and it wasn’t uncommon for small crowds to gather to watch his athletic feats.

 Once our kids came along, Ryan humbly relinquished his center spot in the family, seeming to understand that their needs for time and attention would come first.
 He relished his new job as their protector and playmate.
 He used to sleep under their cribs, alerting us to any waking movements above.

 Ryan was absolutely the most awesome dog.
 Loving, playful, fun – an adored and adoring presence in our lives well beyond what we could have imagined.
 Whoever coined the phrase that a dog is a person’s best friend must have known Ryan.